VOLUNTEERING IN PERU

 NATIONAL PARK OF MANU

 Here you will find the greatest biodiversity in the world.
 It’s a home to native communities of Peru that live here and still maintain their traditions.
-It is also a place full of exotic animals and beautiful landscapes, all those can only be found in the Peruvian Amazon.
+It’s also a place full of exotic animals and beautiful landscapes that can only be found in the Peruvian Amazon.
 The National Park of Manu is ideal for any volunteer, adventurer or individual who loves nature, responsible tourism and traveling.

 CALLEJÓN DE HUAYLAS

 It’s a valley of incomparable beauty and many different landscapes.
 It has a variety of tourist attractions, such as: